HammerDuJour/blesensor/design.md

 Operation
 ---------
-1. Build and configure sensor node with appropriate sensor circuitry.
+1. Build and configure sensor node with appropriate sensor circuitry (e.g. LightBlue Bean BLE device with IR temp sensor).
-1. Program sensor node to read and advertise sensor data.
+1. Program sensor node to read and advertise sensor data (e.g. Bean\_Sensor\_MLX90614).
-1. Set the advertisement name of the sensor with an application specific prefix (e.g. _pearl-) to associate it with the polling application.
+1. Set the advertisement name of the sensor with an application specific prefix (e.g. \_pearl-) to associate it with the polling application.
-1. Deploy aggregation nodes and run a polling application to discover, log, and monitor sensor nodes.
+1. Deploy aggregation nodes and run a polling application to discover, log, and monitor sensor nodes (e.g. bean\_notify.js).
 1. Connect aggregation nodes to a central database to store readings from all sensor nodes.
+Today, bean\_notify.js will attempt to upload each log file to Dropbox each time a new log file is created.
+If valid Dropbox account details are not provided in these files, you will be prompted to authorize the app with Dropbox:
+   -- dbox\_keys.txt - App specific keys from the developer's account.
+   -- dbox\_tokey.txt - Authorization token programmatically generated and tied to the user's account.
 1. Filter out duplicate readings from aggregation nodes that detect duplicate sensor nodes.

 Design Choices